 Each state maintains a record of their state citizen’s criminal background.
 These state databases are all connected and you can track criminal histories from other states.
-You can go to county courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you may have to pay a fee for a more complete search.
+You can go to county courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you are able to find out if a person has ever been arrested, charged or convicted for any crimes, which can include:

 - Theft, breaking and entering.

 When you do a criminal history search, you generally will not be able to find out if they have had any moving violations, like: